cybex-gmbh/transmorpher/README.md

 # Transmorpher Media Server

-A media server for images, pdfs and videos.
+A media server for images, pdf and videos.

 > For a client implementation for Laravel
 > see [Laravel Transmorpher Client](https://github.com/cybex-gmbh/laravel-transmorpher-client).